LowellInstruments/ddh_new/docs/source/sw-developing.rst

 The core line in this snippet is line 13, which already resides in the net_utils.py file.
-As mentioned, files which name starts with 'th_code' represent what the code does, while file names ending with 'code_utils.py' files represent how the code does it.
+As mentioned, files which name starts with `''th_code'`' represent what the code does, while file names ending with `''code_utils.py'`' files represent how the code does it.

-Let's see file 'net_utils.py' next.
+Let's see file `'net_utils.py`' next.

  .. code-block:: python